pubnub/chat-examples-javascript/CONTRIBUTING.md

 Please ensure that any work is initially branched off `master`, and rebased often.

-### After you Done
+### After you're Done

-Please, make sure to follow this [commit message guideline](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) when commit changes which should be pushed with merge pull request.
+Please, make sure to follow these [commit message guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) when committing changes which should be pushed with merge pull request.

+If changing the snippets, make sure to [run the tests](#testing-snippets) before committing.

 ### Content

 #### Snippets

-Snippets organized in form of _integration tests_, where each example should be tested to work.
+Snippets are organized in the form of _integration tests_, where each example should be tested to work.
-Snippets used by Docusaurus `include` plugin which will render them instead of placeholders.
-Each `include` directive rely on _tag_ names which should be placed around snippet code:
+Snippets used by the Docusaurus `include` plugin which will render them instead of placeholders.
+Each `include` directive relies on _tag_ names which should be placed around snippet code:

 ```js